GichuriNdungu/afri_score/README.md

 }
 ```

 You can use a tool like `curl` or Postman to send a POST request to `http://localhost:8000/predict` with the above JSON data.
+Additionally, FastAPI provides an interactive Swagger UI that you can use to send requests to the model.
+You can access this UI at `http://localhost:8000/docs`.
 ## Conclusion

 This FastAPI application provides a simple and efficient way to predict credit qualification for customers.
 With Docker, you can easily deploy and scale the application.).